-- Ethereum Foundation researchers and employees of Eth2 client teams are not eligible for rewards.
+- Ethereum Foundation researchers and employees of client teams in scope of the bounty program are not eligible for rewards.

 - Ethereum bounty program considers a number of variables in determining rewards.
 Determinations of eligibility, score and all terms related to an award are at the sole and final discretion of the Ethereum Foundation bug bounty panel.